oracle-livelabs/apex/ai-vision-lab/2-import-app/2-import-app.md

-# Import the Social Media Application:
+# Import the Social Media Application

+## Introduction

 In this lab, you explore the integration of a Social Media application with OCI AI vision.

 You can download the catch up scripts of the Social Media Application [here](files/APEX_Social_Media_HOL_FINAL.zip).

-## Task 1: Import the Social Media application
+## Task 1: Import the Social Media Application

 1. On the Workspace home page, click the **App Builder** icon.
    On the App Builder home page, click **Import**.